richeney/cookie-cutter/README.md

 ## CI/CD notes

 If you are using something similar in a CI/CD pipeline such as GitHub Actions then you would commonly store the service principal credentials in the environment variables.

+## Making it more elegant

+...is difficult.
+You cannot use variables or functions for the provider alias value, so constructs such as for_each do not work.

+You could reorganise the .tf files, and change to a file per customer, containing both the aliased provider plus the module call.
+Adding a new customer would then simply require duplicating an existing file and customising with a new alias name and subscription_id value.

+You could upvote the open issue, [Ability to pass providers to modules in for_each](https://github.com/hashicorp/terraform/issues/24476).

+Or you could use the excellent [terragrunt example](https://github.com/hashicorp/terraform/issues/24476#issuecomment-619450972) in the same issue to generate the .tf files in a large environment.